… The best service, plus stability.

 The impact on your connection

-As you will have understood on this subject, if you have problems in the middle of the day (abnormally long time to fix the entire ambiguities or impossibility of fixing them in clear environments, repeated passages while floating even though you receive many corrections, etc. .), check the number and distribution of GPS satellites and check ionospheric activity via the site: http://gpsweather.meteo.be/geomagnetism/ground_K_dourbes.
+As you will have understood on this subject, if you have problems in the middle of the day (abnormally long time to fix the entire ambiguities or impossibility of fixing them in clear environments, repeated passages while floating even though you receive many corrections etc. .), check the number and distribution of GPS satellites and check the ionospheric activity via the site: http://gpsweather.meteo.be/geomagnetism/ground_K_dourbes.

 Precautions